Muthu-Jeyanthi/c3n_lab_temp/index.md

 {% capture text %}

-A list of all our publications
+Access a comprehensive list of our scholarly publications that reflect our ongoing contributions to neuroscience.
 {%
   include button.html
   link="publications"